Last Updated on: October 23, 2023

 Michelin Anakee Adventure on gravel & dirt

-as well as the wet is not covered in this post.
-But I will get back to this later.
+I will get back to this later.
+Not had any possibilities for gravel and dirt riding this far.
 Have planned to ride into Sweden and do other parts of Norway later.
 Then it will be a lot about gravel and dirt.

 Sweden alone offers in excess of 20.000 kilometers of gravel roads.
 If you like riding gravel and off the, by tourers, beaten track, then Scandinavia should be on your list!
 The region of Sweden I’ll be going to next has loads of variation when it comes to gravel, and also dirt.